 - Additional restrooms will be allotted for student use to help increase social distancing.
 Physical barriers will be used in an effort to increase distancing.
 Signs reminding students/staff of proper hand hygiene will be posted in various areas.

-Face coverings will be provided to students and staff, if needed, at no cost.
-Acceptable face coverings for COVID-19 include, but are not limited to, cloth-based coverings and surgical masks that cover both the mouth and nose.
+Face-coverings will be provided to students and staff, if needed, at no cost.
+Acceptable face-coverings for COVID-19 include, but are not limited to, cloth-based coverings and surgical masks that cover both the mouth and nose.
+Face shields may be used by some school staff, but they are to be worn in addition to face masks, not in place of them.

 Face coverings may be challenging for students (especially younger students) to wear in all-day settings such as school, so there may be periods of time when masks are not worn.